tamrattamrat0506-code/tamrat_local_poultry/notes.md

 Scaling: The free tier has limitations.
 Consider upgrading if you expect significant traffic.

 Would you like me to elaborate on any specific part of this deployment process?

+I love to deploy my project to render.
+Is there any other option which has live chat and notification , postgresql , redis and etc...